Secret’s founder returns with anti-loneliness app Ikaria – TechCrunch

 “The hope is that eventually this would be an app you use instead of iMessage, to increase your sense of presence” Bader explains, revealing its grand ambitions.
 Why would we need to replace our core chat apps?
 Well for one thing, they don’t understand who really matters to you.
 If an app understood who your mom is, it could give her messages special prevalence or remind you to contact her.

-Bader met Dadashi through an offline men’s group for discussing life, love, and everything.
+Bader met Dadashi through an offline men’s group for discussing life, love, and everything in the wake of Secret’s collapse and a rough romantic breakup.
 After just a few weeks of these meetups, they say they felt closer to each other than to most of their friends.
 Only later did Bader, a designer by trade, discover that Dadashi was a coder who’d been CTO of electronics company MHD Enterprises before starting a travel and lifestyle startup for mental wellness called Somatic Studios.
+They tried working together on an app for sharing quotes from your friends but scrapped it.

-Together, they researched the rapid rise of other vulnerability-focused meetup organizations like Evryman, ManKind Project, Quilt, Authentic Relating, Circling, and T-Groups.
-But they knew that to have a chance at impact at scale, they’d need to build a mobile app familiar enough to get people over the hurdle of starting a mindfulness practice.
+Together, the pair went on to research the rapid rise of other vulnerability-focused meetup organizations like the one where they met, including Evryman, ManKind Project, Quilt, Authentic Relating, Circling, and T-Groups.
+Though they knew that to have a chance at impact at scale, they’d need to build a mobile app familiar enough to get people over the hurdle of starting a mindfulness practice.
 They laid out a few principles to build by: a focus on relationships instead of Likes and followers, conscious design that won’t exploit people’s attention or weaknesses, no ads, and keeping all data private and in control of the user.

+There are other startups hoping to address the sad state of mental health from different angles.
+Talkspace offers a mobile connection to licensed therapists, though it can be pricey at $65 to $99 per week.
+7 Cups and TalkLife makes peer-to-peer counseling from volunteers free, though these aren’t professionals.
+There are also plenty of journaling products, gratitude practice app, and wellness podcasts out there.
+But Ikaria’s approach combining mental health content with group chats of people you trust feels unique.

 Having known Bader since the Secret days, it’s obvious that working with Dadashi has made him happier and more centered.
 Ikaria is an app he can wake up feeling good about each day.
-“You know, I don’t like to speak ill of David [Byttow, Secret’s CEO who was notoriously prickly], but that relationship was very, very toxic and taxing for me.
+“You know, I don’t like to speak ill of David [Byttow, Secret’s CEO who sources say was abusive to employees], but that relationship was very, very toxic and taxing for me.
 And this time around with Sean, as I’m sure you can tell, is the polar opposite.”

 If Ikaria can help people develop the open and honest relationships with friends or peers like building it has done for Bader and Dadashi, it could be a beacon amidst a sea of time unwell spent.